michilu/boilerplate/README.md

   - Clean architecture: Presentaters
 - `usecase`: Use Case, Requirements
   - The context in Agile software development, not DDD.

+### Event-driven architecture
+NOT the Event Sourcing System.

 ## dependencies